 A valid annual vessel permit for sharks, issued by the NMFS, or a New Jersey commercial fishing license issued for the gear allowed in the commercial shark fishery is required to possess more than the recreational shark possession limit or to sell or offer for sale any sharks.
-The maximum possession limit is 36 sharks from the Aggregate Large Coastal and Hammerhead shark species groups combined, an unlimited number of sharks from the Non-Blacknose Small Coastal shark species group, an unlimited number of sharks from the Blacknose shark species group, and an unlimited number of sharks from the Pelagic shark species group.
+The maximum possession limit of sharks from the Aggregate Large Coastal and Hammerhead shark species groups combined is the number determined by the NMFS as published by notice in the Federal Register, an unlimited number of sharks from the Non-Blacknose Small Coastal shark species group, an unlimited number of sharks from the Pelagic shark species.
 All sharks sold in New Jersey must be sold to federally permitted shark dealers.
+NOTE: NMFS may make in-season adjustments to the possession limit of the Aggregate Large Coastal and Hammerhead shark species groups.

 A valid annual dealer permit for sharks, issued by the NMFS is required for a dealer to purchase or receive a shark.
 A person may not sell and a dealer may not receive any sharks within the Aggregate Large Coastal group, Hammerhead group, Non-Blacknose Small Coastal group, Blacknose group, Smoothhound group or Pelagic group during a seasonal closure by the NMFS for that group of sharks.
-The commercial harvest of Aggregate Large Coastal and Hammerhead sharks in State waters shall be prohibited from January 1 to June 30.

 All sharks harvested by commercial fishermen shall have tails and fins attached naturally until fishing has ceased and such shark has been landed at a pier, dock, or wharf where it may be inspected.
-There are specific regulations pertaining to the cleaning and finning of smooth dogfish at sea - see the full regulations at N.J.A.C.
-7:25-18.12(d)6 for those details.
+Commercial fishermen may completely remove the fins of any of the species of the Smoothhound Shark Group from January 1 through December 31 of each year except commercial fishermen may only remove the fins of smooth dogfish from January 1 through December 31 provided that at least 25% of total retained catch is smooth dogfish.